dip-proto/fastly.js/README.md

 ## Development Status

-This project is actively under development.
 See the `TODO.md` file for a detailed roadmap and current implementation status.

-## License

-MIT

----

-This project uses [Bun](https://bun.sh), a fast all-in-one JavaScript runtime.